tangrams/tangram-docs/pages/styles.md

 ####`dash_background_color`

 Optional _color_.
-Sets an opaque background color for lines frawn using the `dash` parameter.
+Sets an opaque background color for lines drawn using the `dash` parameter.
 Default is transparent.

 ```yaml
 styles: